-Easy appetizers like this cheese & bacon canapé recipe are perfect for a crowd.
+Easy appetizers like this cheese & bacon crostini recipe are perfect for a crowd.
 You can make this simple party food ahead so they’re ready to heat and serve when you are.
 Add cheesy bacon crostini to a cocktail party, a buffet of easy appetizers for girls night in, or even brunch entertaining.

-Cheese and bacon canapé is an appetizer you definitely want to have on your list of easy elegant hors d’oeuvres.
+Cheese and bacon appetizers are a must when planning a party menu, and you definitely want to have these on your list!
 The salt from the bacon and the sweetness from the creamy Gouda on a sliced baguette is comfort meets class in one delicious bite.

 There’s a blend of flavors and textures in these, from salty to sweet, and creamy to crunchy.
 And they’re quick and easy to have alongside your party cheese board.

 What makes these party bites so great?
-They’re so convenient and versatile!
+They’re convenient and versatile!
 Plus, who doesn’t love cheese, bread, and bacon?

 These are more of a heavy appetizer because of the bread and other hearty ingredients.
 The fats from the cheese, mayonnaise, and bacon help to fill you up making them a great pairing for alcohol drinks.

 - Good for appetizer parties as well as brunch parties.